- Affordable Care Act (ACA)

 - Hospital-Based Physician Enrollment

-- NMP Enrollment Requirements for Medi-Cal
+- Non-Physician Medical Practitioner (NMP) Enrollment Requirements for Medi-Cal

-- Ordering/Referring/Prescribing Only Enrollment Instructions and Requirements
+- Ordering/Referring/Prescribing-Only Enrollment Instructions and Requirements

-Statutes, Regulations and Provider Bulletins
+Statutes, Regulations, Moratoria and Bulletins

 The criteria for enrollment as a provider in the Medi-Cal program are described in Title 22 of the California Code of Regulations (CCR).
 Senate Bill (SB) 857 (statutes of 2003), effective January 1, 2004, revised the responsibilities of providers and provider applicants in the Medi-Cal program.
 Links to documents describing statutes and regulations are as follows: